mrgaaron/docs/01-general-concepts.md

 ### Devices

 A device generally corresponds to a discrete physical unit that has one or more associated sensors.
 For example: solar panels, vehicles, or activity monitors.

 Each device is required to have a globally unique key.
 Good choices for device keys include serial numbers, UUIDs, and other identifiers that will not change or conflict with other devices.

 In addition to a key, you can define attributes on a device.
 Attributes allow you to add additional metadata to a device, and construct powerful analytics queries by analyzing many devices at once.
 Examples of possible attributes include user ID, geographic region, and device model number.

 ### Sensors

 A sensor corresponds to a single measurement coming from a specific device.
 For example: internal temperature, DC voltage, or wind speed.

 A sensor is required to have a key unique within its device.
-Sensors can be referenced by the combination of device key and sensor key.
+Sensors are referenced by the combination of device key and sensor key.
 There is no concept of a sensor that is not associated with a device.

 In addition to a key, you can define additional attributes on a sensor.
 Sensor attributes should describe the specific sensor, rather than the device as a whole.
 Examples of possible sensor attributes include measurement unit, calibration offset, or sensor location (if the location doesn't apply to the overall device).

 ### Example